Olivierjaylet/CNN-Hyperparameter-optimization/README.md

 # CNN-Hyperparameter-optimization
-## Designing, training and optimizing CNN
+## Designing, training and optimizing MLP NN

 This project is an assignment made in the context of my Master studies